Skip to main content

 1. Sanitization: A rule-based/regex layer strips PHI (names, MRNs, dates) in-process before any network request is formed.

-2. Anonymized Queries: External search providers receive only anonymized clinical keywords (e.g., "septic shock protocols", "vancomycin dosing"), never patient context.
+2. Anonymized Queries: External search providers receive only anonymized clinical keywords (e.g., "septic shock protocols", "vancomycin dosing"), without patient context.

-3. Prevention: The architecture prevents 'leakage by default' rather than relying solely on post-hoc filtering.
+3. Prevention: The architecture is designed to prevent 'leakage by default' rather than relying solely on post-hoc filtering.

 If an institution prefers to use its own model endpoints (e.g., a private OpenAI/Azure/other account), Clinical Corvus can be pointed to those credentials so data stays within that governance boundary.